harish-codes/linux-copycat-file-manager/README.md

 **The g++ compiler must be installed in order to build and execute these files.

 mymv.cpp - Moves and renames files.
-To build and execute this, type:
+<br />To build and execute this, type:

-              1. g++ FileManager.cpp mymv.cpp -o mymv
+<br />    1. g++ FileManager.cpp mymv.cpp -o mymv
-					    2. ./mymv oldname newname OR ./mymv pathname1/oldname pathname2/newname
+<br />    2. ./mymv oldname newname OR ./mymv pathname1/oldname pathname2/newname

 myrm.cpp - Mimics "rm" Linux command.
 Deletes files.
 To build and execute this, type: